 This flexible programme has been designed to prepare and develop post registration nurses for diverse and complex roles within the community.
 It is aimed at nurses who currently work in a community environment and nurses whose role may move from acute to community settings in the future.

 The BSc (Hons) in Community Practice is made up of 120 credits at level 3, with 30 credits awarded for the core ‘Fundamentals’ module, 50/60 credits from optional modules relevant to each student’s community role, selected from a choice of modules outlined below and 40 credits for the dissertation module.
-All modules are 50% theory and 50% practice.
-The programme may be undertaken either full time over one academic year or via a part time route over two to three years.
+All community modules are 50% theory and 50% practice.
+The programme may be undertaken via a part time route over two to three years.
 All students will follow the two core modules and two optional modules that apply to their clinical area.
 On successful completion students will be awarded a BSc (Hons) in Community Practice.

 Fundamentals of Community Practice (NR3160)Advancing Community Nursing - 40 credits (NR3170)

 Please note: The viability of all modules is determined by student numbers.

 Achieving Excellence in Care of Older PeopleClinical Patient Assessment for Health ProfessionalsDeveloping Expertise in a Focused Area of Professional PracticeDiabetes Care and ManagementFoundation in Caring For Acutely Ill ChildrenFoundations in End of Life (Eolc) /Palliative Care for District and Community Nurses (Distance Learning)Minor IllnessNeonatal Examination & Behavioural AssessmentTeaching and Assessing in Clinical Practice

 The overall entry criteria for the BSc (Hons) in Community Practice are as follows: